wee-slack/wee-slack/docs/Options.md

 You can also see all the options and set them them interactively by running `/fset slack`.

-Note that the default value will be shown as an empty string in weechat.
+Note that the default value will be shown as an empty string in WeeChat.
 The actual default values are listed below.

 Most options require that you reload the script with `/python reload